 Yes, all the courses you take in the Vantage One APSC program will be counted towards your GPA.

-Upon successful completion of APSC 176, you will have the pre-requisites to take APSC 201 in second year.
+Upon successful completion of APSC 176, you will have met the first year English requirement and the pre-requisites requirement to take APSC 201 or equivalent in your second year.
 Once you complete APSC 201 in your academic studies, you will have met the communication requirements for UBC's Engineering program.

 Yes, Vantage students will have the opportunity to study and experience an intimate learning community at UBC's Okanagan campus.
 The Okanagan campus has earned a reputation as an important, respected center of learning and research, enhancing knowledge and innovation in our region, as well as internationally.

 The Faculty has reserved space for all Vantage One Bachelor of Applied Science students to be able to transition to a second year program.
 Half of the students progressing to year 2 will be placed at the Okanagan campus, and the other half will be placed at the Vancouver campus.

 UBC Vantage College students who pass all courses in the Engineering stream with an average of at least 60% will be eligible for year two of the B.A.Sc. degree program.